-Hatch covers shall be sufficiently secured against horizontal shifting.
+Hatch covers are to be sufficiently secured against horizontal shifting.
 Stoppers are to be provided for hatch covers on which cargo is carried.

-The greater of the loads resulting from [3.2] and [7.2.1] is to be applied for the dimensioning of the stoppers and their substructures.
+The greater of the loads resulting from [3.3] and [7.2.1] is to be applied for the dimensioning of the stoppers and their substructures.